ElliNet13/docs/docs/hex.md

 - **E** - Represents fourteen.
 - **F** - Represents fifteen.

 In hexadecimal notation, numbers are expressed as a combination of these symbols.
 For instance, the hexadecimal number `1A3F` uses these symbols to represent a number in base-16 format, which is different from its decimal equivalent.
+It is also good to use `$` before a hex value because like `45` could be hex or a decimal.
+So it would be good to put it as `$45`

 ## Why Use Hexadecimal?